jimka2001/lisp-types/lisp-types/README.md

 same type, only one of them is removed, unless it is a supertype of something else in the list in which case both are removed.

-* `valid-type-p` -- Predicate to determine whether the given object is a valid type specifier.

 ## Code Examples